unkcpz/dotfiles/README.md

 - `pipewire` and `wireplumber`, `pwvucontrol` using sway, I need `xdg-desktop-portal-wlr` the desktop portal backend for wlroots.
 - too make x-org based app (zoom for example) working, need `xorg-xwayland`

+## backlight control

+- use `brightnessctl` which is the only tool not from aur
+- requires your user to be in the video and input groups. (done by default)